Open-Systems-Pharmacology/Carbamazepine-Efavirenz-DDI/README.md

 - [Carbamazepine OSP PBPK model](https://github.com/Open-Systems-Pharmacology/Carbamazepine-Model)
 - [Efavirenz OSP PBPK model](https://github.com/Open-Systems-Pharmacology/Efavirenz-Model)

+The scenario where efavirenz is the perpetrator and carbamazepine the victim drug can be found in the repository [Efavirenz-Carbamazepine-DDI](https://github.com/Open-Systems-Pharmacology/Efavirenz-Carbamazepine-DDI).

 ## Code of conduct

 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).